Lucyjpjones/wean-cuisine/README.md

 - The images used for the callout on the recipes, cuisines, and books page are all from [Annabel Karmel](https://www.annabelkarmel.com/).

-- All recipe images added by users lucyjpj (admin) and susan are from [Organix](https://www.organix.com/) and [Annabel Karmel](https://www.annabelkarmel.com/) recipes.
+- All recipe images added by users lucyjpj (admin) and susan are from [Organix](https://www.organix.com/), [Annabel Karmel](https://www.annabelkarmel.com/) and and [Baby Foode](https://babyfoode.com/) recipes.
 All other recipes have been added from user testing.

 - Recipe book images are taken from the [Amazon](https://www.amazon.com/).